larskanis/greensql-console/readme.txt

 1. Greensql Configuration Database

-Before proceeding with the installation, you need to have "greensql-fw" configuration database installed in MySQL.
+You can pass this part if you already configured GreenSQL configuration database as part of the greensql-fw installation.

-In order to do it, you can run the following command:
+In order to create the db, you can run the following command:

-cat /usr/share/doc/greensql-fw/greensql-mysql-db.txt | mysql
+ cat /usr/share/doc/greensql-fw/greensql-mysql-db.txt | mysql -h 127.0.0.1

+Description:
-This file - greensql-mysql-db.txt is a part of the greensql-fw package.
+This file "greensql-mysql-db.txt" is a part of the greensql-fw package.
+127.0.0.1 is a location of MySQL server used to store configuration.
+Yoy can change it to other IP address where you want the database to be stored.

-2.
+2. Alter Configuration Settings

+Please change config.php file according to your needs.
+You can alter database location, name, username and password by changing this file.

+3. "templates_c" Directory Permissions
+Final step is to alter templates_c directory permissions.
+This directory is used to store generated pages used by smarty library.
+You need to make this directory world-writable.
+You can simply run the following command:

+chmod 777 templates_c